gshipley/enterprise_training/AdminTraining.md

 	RESULT:
 	Application ‘someAppToDelete’ successfully deleted

-There is another variant of this command which does not require the user to confirm the deletion.
+There is another variant of this command which does not require the user to confirm the delete opeartion.
 To use this variant, pass the *--confirm* flag.

 	$ rhc app delete --confirm -a someAppToDelete